 I try hard to make a positive contribution to the organisations and sectors with which I work.
 One of the ways I seek to do this is by creating and sharing insight into the issues and challenges that they face.

-If you’d like to know more about my work in these and other areas, please read on.
+I’m currently exploring a number of themes, which I discuss in a bit more detail below.
+If you’d like to know more about my work in these areas, please read on.
 Or just drop me a line.

 Academic workload modelling